 Explore popular dining locations along the banks of Lake Norman’s waterfront.
 Hello, Sailor is a fish camp-style restaurant from James Beard-recognized chef Joe Kindred and his sommelier wife, Katy.
-Featuring an indulgent fried bologna sandwich, fried flounder and homemade soft-serve, the eatery was recognized as one of the top 50 best new restaurants by Bon Appetit when it opened in 2018.
-Fun cocktails — served in quirky shark-shaped or tiki glasses — are best enjoyed at the outdoor tiki bar.
-You can get there by land but come by boat and enjoy free boat docking while you eat.
+Featuring an indulgent fried bologna sandwich, fried flounder and homemade soft serve, the eatery was recognized as one of the top 50 best new restaurants by Bon Appetit when it opened in 2018.
+Fun cocktails, served in quirky shark-shaped glasses or tiki cups, are best enjoyed at the outdoor tiki bar.
+You can get there by land but come by boat and enjoy free docking while you eat.

 Continue your tiki boat tour to North Harbor Club, a waterside bar that’s great for family lunches or nighttime gatherings with friends.
 When you dock for the day, venture away from the lakefront for an evening at Kindred, where the aforementioned Kindreds serve incomparable homemade pastas and farm-fresh dishes in a restored 1920s structure on Davidson’s charming main drag.
 The menu changes frequently, but the complimentary starter, milk bread, is a signature.